-All applications for the 2017 Anacortes Arts Festival are to be completed through Zapplication.
+All applications for the 2018 Anacortes Arts Festival are to be completed through Zapplication available January 4.

 There is a $30 application fee.
 During the online application process, you will be required to submit five photographs, four of your product and one booth image.
 It is important that you submit photos which show the full range of products represented in your booth; some high and low price points included.
 Your works are evaluated by a jury for originality, quality, and marketability.
 Therefore, high quality, clear photographic representations can determine if you are accepted into our show.

 Commercial agents, dealers, or manufacturers are not eligible to apply.

 The festival selects new jurors each year to allow for all artists, both new and returning, to have a fair review process.
 Each application will be digitally reviewed by a panel of five paid art professionals, including two peer booth artisans, at least one working artist, and other professionals who are experts in the field of fine art and craft.
 Our process allows jurors to reflect on choosing a balance of artists that they believe will do well with our patrons, thus ensuring a more successful experience for our booth artisans at the Anacortes Arts Festival.

 March 6, 2018 Applications due